“True space is encountered only with the willingness and courage to experience things just as they are.” -GM

 What I discovered about Soul Space during my very big emotional inhale the past few months, was that it required me to wrestle with suffering (duhkha) and stop waiting around for my Present Moment to be a magical unicorn-rainbow-puppy parade.
 Instead, I needed to start making my Present Moment as free as possible given the present circumstances (with puppies, sans unicorns, naturally).

-The head/heart/Soul space (in Sanskrit ‘kha’) I lived in last spring was far from content.
+The head/heart/Soul space (in Sanskrit ‘kha’) I lived in last spring was far from inner contentment.
 It was grieving and frightened and nervous and doubtful and overwhelmingly stressed.
 I didn’t write about it ‘real-time’ because living it ‘real-time’ was enough; but here’s what happened:

 - I quit teaching at my home Ashtanga Studio, the place where I launched my yoga teaching career in Kansas City, learned to structure my life around the discipline of yoga and even met my husband.
 (Sad, but not overwhelmingly so.)

-- I purchased Westport Yoga, the place where I transformed from a good yoga teacher into a great yoga teacher, learned how to be a leader in the industry as the Studio Manager and delighted in the invaluable mentoring of my boss Kate who taught me to lead with integrity, creativity and wisdom.
+- I purchased Westport Yoga, the place where I transformed from a good yoga teacher into a great yoga teacher, learned how to be a leader in the industry and delighted in the invaluable mentoring of my boss Kate who taught me to lead with integrity, creativity and wisdom.
 (Exuberant, almost overwhelmingly so.)